Picovoice/picovoice/demo/nodejs/README.md

 ### Run the mic demo

-Here is an example using which will understand commands from the "Smart Lighting" demo from the [Rhino GitHub repostiory](https://github.com/Picovoice/rhino/blob/master/resources/contexts/) (note that context files are platform-dependent; choose the appropriate one for the platform you are using; this demo uses the "mac" version)
+Here is an example which will understand commands from the "Smart Lighting" demo from the [Rhino GitHub repostiory](https://github.com/Picovoice/rhino/blob/master/resources/contexts/) (note that context files are platform-dependent; choose the appropriate one for the platform you are using; this demo uses the "mac" version)

 Using the 'global' install methods above should add `pv-mic-demo` to your system path, which we can use to run the mic demo.